Weedon Island, Florida: Decline and later years

-The demand during World War II for commercial flights was declining and another contributing factor was that the bridge burned down in 1953.
+The demand for commercial flights during World War II declined, and the bridge into Weedon Island burned down in 1953.
 In 1965 and 1970, two teenagers were killed in a car accident on the bridge.
 The airport soon became vandalized and completely destroyed.
 In 1955, the Florida Power Corporation (Progress Energy) bought most of the northern end of the island to build a power plant.
 In 1960, a temporary salt water conversion plant was built here by Progress Energy, Cornell University and the federal government which operated for four years and made 35,000–50,000 gallons of fresh water a day.
 In 1970 the Greek Oil Tanker Dellan Apollon almost ran aground while trying to dock at the power plant on the island.
 By the early 1970s the last commercial land owners had sold the land, showing there was no future for commercial development and only the energy facility was left alone and the rest of the island was converted to a nature preserve.
 On March 25, 2000 on a clear day a helicopter was returning form St. Joseph's Hospital in Tampa and hit a radio tower guy wire and crashed into the mangroves on the island with all three people on board.

 Today, the island is a preserve.